Siy22/AMPAnalyse/README.md

 ## Project Context

-AMPAnalyse was developed as part of a **Final Year Project** in an in silico AMP design pipeline.
+AMPAnalyse was developed as part of a **Research Project** in an in silico AMP design pipeline.
 The tool is designed to bridge computational mutagenesis screening (via tools like PYAMPA) with rational variant design, providing interpretable SAR principles alongside quantitative variant rankings.

 ---